Skip to main content

 The runtime builds:

-• .workspace/bin for command entrypoints
+• .workspace/bin for aliases and provided commands

 • .workspace/env for environment variables